ACEC/MA Membership Application (opens in Word)

 This is for Full, Non-Resident or Affiliate Members.

-ACEC/MA members include over 110 consulting engineering, land surveying and affiliated firms in Massachusetts and Rhode Island representing over 6,000 employees.
+ACEC/MA members include over 120 consulting engineering, land surveying and affiliated firms in Massachusetts representing over 7,000 employees.
 While many member firms are large companies, about one third of the members are small businesses with ten or fewer employees.
 Our member firms range in size from single employee entrepreneurs to the corporate headquarters of large national or international firms, and are involved in a wide range of public and private engineering works that contribute to the economic viability and quality of life in the region and beyond.
 All employees of a member firm are eligible for membership benefits.

 ACEC/MA is dedicated to assisting its members in achieving higher professional, ethical, business and economic standards to provide quality consulting engineering services for their clients and the public.